Comparison of American and Canadian football: Late comebacks

 In both the college and pro games, an offensive team with the lead has more difficulty in running out the clock in the Canadian game.

 In the Canadian Football League, the clock is stopped while the officials place the ball, and then they whistle the game clock and play clock to begin in the last minutes of a half; whereas in the National Football League the clock remains running while the officials set the ball (dependent upon the result of the previous play—penalty, incomplete pass, out-of-bounds, or tackle inbounds in both leagues) while the play clock of 40 seconds runs down.
 The game clock only begins again when the play is whistled in, for an inbounds tackle, or at the snap of the ball for the other outcomes in the CFL.
 A team that is ahead has one fewer opportunity to kill clock time in the Canadian game with three downs, and can only take the play clock time (20 seconds) and the length of the play itself off the clock with each down.
-On the other hand, Canadian teams only receive one timeout per half, as opposed to three in American football.
+On the other hand, Canadian teams only receive two timeouts per game, of which only one can be used in the last three minutes of the fourth quarter, whereas teams get three timeouts per half in American football.
 After the three-minute warning, a penalty of a loss of down (on first and second down, 10 yards on third down) results for failing to start the new play in time (time count violation).